Skip to content

 Connect & Manage

-Your Hub is running at a URL — say https://my-treeline-hub.fly.dev (or http://your-machine-ip:4242 on your network).
+Your Hub is running at a URL — say https://your-hub-name.fly.dev (or http://your-machine-ip:4242 on your network).
 Here’s how to use and maintain it.

 Terminal window

-tl hub link --url https://my-treeline-hub.fly.dev
+tl hub link --url https://your-hub-name.fly.dev

 Terminal window

-tl hub pull # pull the latest down on another device
+tl hub pull # pull the latest down

 tl hub status # check the connection